European shares rise on ECB stimulus hopes; Infineon shines

 * Infineon soars after results, dividend beat expectations

-MILAN/LONDON, Nov 26 (Reuters) - European shares rose on Thursday, helped by growing expectations of aggressive European Central Bank action next week.
-A solid quarterly report from chipmaker Infineon and a rebound in metal prices also provided support.
+MILAN, Nov 26 (Reuters) - European shares rose on Thursday, helped by growing expectations of aggressive European Central Bank action next week, while a solid quarterly report from chipmaker Infineon and a rebound in metal prices also provided support.

+“I think and hope the ECB will not disappoint but I realise that it won’t be that easy,” he said.

-Infineon climbed nearly 14 percent after the chip maker posted quarterly operating results that were higher than expected and promised an increase in revenue for its latest financial year at the high end of analysts’ expectations.
+Infineon climbed 12 percent after the auto and industrial chip maker posted higher-than-expected quarterly operating result and promised a revenue rise for its latest financial year at the high end of analysts’ expectations.

 “Infineon has proven surprisingly resilient and is executing very well,” said Bernd Laux, an analyst at Kepler Cheuvreux, keeping his “Hold” recommendation.
 “Based on its new guidance, the shares are not expensive any more.”

-The company also proposes a dividend increase to 0.20 euro a share, also higher than expected.
+The company also proposes a dividend increase to 0.20 eur/share, also higher than expected.

-The bullish update boosted other chipmakers, with STMicro up 5.6 percent and Dialog Semiconductor up 4.8 percent.

-Remy Cointreau fell 2 percent after reporting a 7.3 pct fall in like-for-like current operating profit in the first half, reflecting soft Chinese demand for its premium cognac.
+Remy Cointreau fell 2.6 percent after the French spirits group reported a 7.3 pct fall in like-for-like current operating profit for the first half, reflecting soft Chinese demand for its premium cognac.

-Another drinks company, Royal UNIBREW, rose 8.4 percent after reporting quarterly results above analysts’ expectations and raising its medium-term core profit target.
+Still in the drinks sector, Royal UNIBREW rose 11 percent after the Danish drinks company reported quarterly results above analysts’ expectations and raised its medium-term core profit target.

-Abengoa shares slumped for a second day as the renewable-energy firm continued insolvency proceedings.
-A potential investor backed out of a 350 million-euro deal to recapitalise the company.
-The stock was down 23 percent, after wiping out half its market value on Wednesday.
+Abengoa shares slumped for a second day as the renewable energy firm continued insolvency proceedings after a potential investor backed out of a 350 mln euro deal to recapitalise the company.
+After wiping out half of its market value on Wednesday the stock was down 14 percent.

-Mining stocks were among the top gainers, rising 1 percent, as base metals prices rallied after falling to multi-year lows early in the week.
+Mining stocks were among the top sectoral gainers with a rise of 1 percent, as base metals prices staged a broad-based rally after an early-week rout that pulled prices to multi-year lows.

-But BHP Billiton fell 3 percent after JP Morgan downgraded the stock to “underweight” from “neutral” and said it was expecting a 50 percent reduction in its dividend because of further downside risk to copper prices.
+But BHP Billiton underperformed its sector to fall 2.8 percent after JP Morgan downgraded the stock to underweight from neutral and said it was factoring a 50 percent reduction in its dividend due to a further downside risk to copper prices.

 Europe bourses in 2015: link.reuters.com/pap87v